-To answer this question, we first need to examine the initial design principles of the Boeing 737.
-Originally the aircraft was built for airports in a different age, one in which only a few airports had stair cars and even less had jet bridges.
-An aircraft back then had to have doors (especially cargo doors) that an operator or cargo handler could climb into without any ladder or truck.
+To answer this question, we must first examine the 737‘s initial design principle.
+Originally, the aircraft was built for airports in a different age, first flying in the late-1960s.
+This was a time when few airports had stair cars, and even fewer had jet bridges.

 Why is the engine bottom flat?

-Thus the new Boeing 737 engine was flattened along the bottom, despite still containing a larger fan and turbine.
-This did have bad aerodynamic properties and caused more drag than a round engine, but the increased amount of air entering the engine caused the bypass ratio to expand so much that is made any problems negligible.
+Subsequently, the engines on future 737s were flattened along the bottom.
+This allowed them to contain a larger fan and turbine without compromising on ground clearance.
+The solution was not perfect, as it did have certain negative aerodynamic properties, causing more drag than a round engine.
+However, the increased amount of air entering the engine caused the bypass ratio to expand so much that it made any problems negligible.